 A superior alternative to traditional total hip replacement

-SMART total hip replacement surgery explained
+How SMART total hip replacement surgery works

 The SMART Total Hip Technique with DCC (Direct Capsular Closure) allows optimal exposure to the hip, with several key steps that create a safe and stable approach with far less potential complications when compared to a standard Posterior Approach or a Direct Anterior Approach (DAA).

 “The smart total hip replacement is a procedure that’s been developed over the years of my practice in orthopaedic surgery,” Alexander Orthopaedic founder Dr. Vladimir Alexander said.
 “It’s a semi-posterior approach that’s done from the side of the patient, and it’s done in a manner in which we can reduce the risks of postoperative complications like postoperative dislocation, a major concern in traditional hip replacements.”

 This approach allows the surgeon to directly see the area of operation, meaning that there's no need for fluoroscopy, X-ray, or a special operating room table during this procedure.